Senior Dogs And Sensitive Stomachs

-Many senior dogs with sensitive stomachs thrive on Portland Pet Food, in part because all of our meals are limited-ingredient, some with only 5 ingredients!
-Try our 5-flavor variety pack and save 40%.
+Many senior dogs with sensitive stomachs thrive on Portland Pet Food Company, in part because all of our meals are limited-ingredient, some with only five ingredients!
+Try our five-flavor variety pack and save 40%.

-As dogs age, their stomachs can become more sensitive, less able to tolerate certain ingredients.
+As dogs age, their stomachs can become more sensitive and less able to tolerate certain ingredients.
 Unfortunately, many common brands of kibble and canned dog food exacerbate digestion issues due to the ingredients' poor quality.
 At Portland Pet Food Company, we know this firsthand.
 In fact, we launched PPFC because we needed a healthier food for our senior dog, Rosie (pictured below.)
 In 2014, tired of a lack of healthy options for Rosie, founder Katie McCarron set out to create something different - fresh dog food toppers made from human-grade meats, vegetables, and grains.

-Below, we dive into everything you need to know about senior dogs and sensitive stomachs, including how to spot a sensitive stomach and/or digestive issues in your senior dog and how to potentially correct them through a change in dog food.
+Below, we dive into everything you need to know about senior dogs and sensitive stomachs, including how to spot a sensitive stomach/digestive issues in your senior dog and how to potentially correct it through a change in diet.

-While the term “sensitive stomach” in senior dogs can be a vague medical term, it’s often used to describe specific digestive issues such as vomiting, diarrhea, and excessive gas.
-Let’s take a look at some of the causes of sensitive stomachs in senior dogs and small dogs are the most likely to develop the condition.
+While the term “sensitive stomach” can be a vague medical term, it’s often used to describe specific digestive issues such as vomiting, diarrhea, and excessive gas.
+Dogs of all ages, sizes and breeds can be affected by a sensitive stomach, but senior dogs and small dogs are the most likely to develop the condition.

 Why Senior Dogs Develop Sensitive Stomachs

-Dogs can develop sensitive stomachs as they age, even to dog food and treats that they might have been eating for some time.
-This is caused by natural changes in the ability of senior dogs to digest foods as they get older.
+Dogs often develop sensitive stomachs as they age, sometimes even to dog food and treats that they have been happily eating for years.
+This reaction is caused by natural changes in dogs' ability to digest foods as they age.
 Just as their legs, eyes, and ears might not work as well as they once did, senior dogs’ stomachs and intestines might not break down and absorb nutrients as efficiently as they once did.

-When senior dogs have sensitive stomachs, they tend to eat less, which can deprive them of necessary nutrients and cause them to lose weight.
+When senior dogs develop sensitive stomachs, they tend to eat less, which deprives them of necessary nutrients and causes them to lose weight.
 That’s why it’s so important to find a dog food that your senior dog will love, one which is full of nutrients.
 But how do you know if your senior dog has a sensitive stomach?
 Below, we dive into a few common signs of sensitive stomachs in senior dogs.